 What to do about your child bullying

-It’s important to tell your child you think his behaviour is unacceptable and that you want it to end.
+It’s important to tell your child that his bullying behaviour is not OK.
+Try to be calm about it, but make sure he knows that you want it to end.

-- Monitor your child’s use of the internet and mobile phones.
+- Keep an eye on your child’s use of the internet and mobile phones.

-- Some children bully because they themselves have been bullied.
-Listen to your child for clues that she might be a victim of bullying.
+- Is your child being bullied herself?
+Some children bully because they themselves have been bullied.
+Listen to your child for signs that she might be a victim of bullying.

 It’s best to do something about bullying sooner rather than later.
-You can have the most influence on your child’s bullying behaviour while she’s still young – the younger she is, the more likely she is to change the way she acts.
+You have the most influence on your child’s bullying behaviour while he’s young – the younger he is, the more likely he is to change the way he acts.

 What to do if your child continues to bully

-- You can also set up a ‘behaviour contract’ for your child.
-The contract is made with you, the school and your child, so she knows you’re all working together.
-The contract can include things like what will happen if she bullies and what will happen if she stops bullying.
+A ‘behaviour contract’ is made between you, the school or other organisation, and your child.
+It lets your child know that you’re all working together.
+The contract can include things like what will happen if your child bullies and what will happen if she stops bullying.
 You could also include things she could do instead of bullying.

-- Building your child’s self-esteem can help.
-You could let her try lots of different activities, and encourage and support her in anything she likes.
+Building your child’s self-esteem can help.
+To do this, you could let your child try lots of different activities, and encourage and support him in anything he likes.
 It might be sports, art, music, drama or something entirely different.

-- Research has found that children whose parents give them positive attention are less likely to bully.
-Children who feel unloved or who experience violence in their family are more likely to bully others.
+As part of building your child’s self-esteem, try giving your child lots of positive attention.
+Children who get this kind of attention are less likely to bully.
+Children who feel unloved or who experience violence in their families are more likely to bully.

-- Using authoritative discipline can help too – this means setting limits and using non-physical discipline if your child doesn’t stick to them.
-If you want your child to learn how to resolve conflicts without bullying, it’s important you also learn to manage your own conflicts constructively.
+And if you want your child to learn how to resolve conflicts without bullying, your child needs to see you managing your own conflicts constructively.